Traffic Light System Examples

 Bare-soil detected

-First Browser App Screenshot shows data for FOI = 6503271001 that claims to grow triticale.
+Example below claims to grow triticale.
 Crop-group classification marker is not convinced in its prediction.
 Nevertheless, two bare-soil observations have been identified at the beginning of June.
 NDVI raises quickly after that indicating that some crop has been sowed in the beginning of the summer.
 Signals and markers suggest that this FOI is being farmed.

 Arable land Example